brackendev/brackendev/README.md

 * Software visualization of Project Malmo (with OpenAI), a platform for AI experimentation and research built on top of Minecraft.

 #### [Another ELIZA chatbot](https://github.com/brackendev/ELIZA-Smalltalk)
-* (The first?)
-Smalltalk implementation of ELIZA, an early natural language processing computer program.
+* Smalltalk implementation of ELIZA, an early natural language processing computer program.
 There are similar implementations for Go and Swift.

 ### DEVELOPMENT TOOLS & LEARNING